 5. Listen to the sounds of the High Holidays.

 Customarily, the shofar is sounded daily during the month of Elul (except on Shabbat), both as a reminder that the shofar will be blown on Rosh HaShanah and as a wakeup call of sorts, reminding us of the upcoming High Holidays and urging us to begin our preparations.
 Watch this video to learn how to blow the shofar.
-Also during Elul, we add Psalm 27 to our worship services.
-Beginning with the words, " is my light and my help; whom should I fear?", this psalm beseeches God to protect us from our enemies and urges us to put our faith in God.
+During Elul, we also add Psalm 27 to our worship services.
+This psalm beseeches God to protect us from our enemies and urges us to put our faith in God.

 6. Attend Selichot services in person or online.